Otieno100/Burger-Palace/README.md

 Technology Used
 HTML - which was used to build the structure of the pages starting from the vavigation bar to the last page.

-CSS - was used to style the website and produce an appealing UI
+CSS - was used to style the website and produce an appealing UI and undestandable

 ## Reference